pgRouting/workshop/docs/chapters/installation.rst

 For this workshop you need:

 * A webserver like Apache with PHP support (and PHP PostgreSQL module)
-* Preferrable a Linux operating system like Ubuntu
+* Preferable a Linux operating system like Ubuntu
 * An editor like Gedit
 * Internet connection